Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 People in the cities may speak English.
 It’s not common for Austrians to speak English, especially since the older generations never learned the language.

 Austrians speak a variation and many dialects of German, which are also known as Austro-German.
+If interested, we have compiled a list of Austrian German to English words translation.

 Vienna is the capital of Austria and an important cultural hub in Europe.
 The city is located in East Austria close to the Hungarian and Czech border.
 The Danube river flows through the city.